Can bearded dragons eat oranges? Well, previously we’ve seen that beardies feed on selected veggies, insects (bugs), fruits.

 Orange peels should not be fed on bearded dragons because they are also very acidic.

-To compensate for the low calcium levels, the body system uses calcium from the bones which leads to bone degeneration.
+To compensate for the low calcium levels, the body system uses calcium from the bones which lead to bone degeneration.

 Can Bearded Dragons Eat Clementines?

 Clementines are close relatives of oranges derived from the crossing of sweet orange and mandarin.

-Although clementines are a good source of calcium, phosphorous and fibre, their acidic content isn’t good for your beardie.
+Although clementines are a good source of calcium, phosphorous, and fiber, their acidic content isn’t good for your beardie.

 Can Bearded Dragons Eat Tangerines?

 - Being a citrus fruit, tangerine also has excessive acidity and sweetness.
 That rules out its viability as food for bearded dragons.

 But these fruits have a slightly reduced sourness.
 But Tangerines are very acidic to be fed to bearded dragons like their staple food.

 What Do Bearded Dragons Eat in the Wild?

 Bearded dragons are omnivorous lizards that’ll also eat wild vegetation such as leaves and some fruits.

-These pets can go for a long time with no food while conserving energy as they wait for a suitable pray including small bugs.
+These pets can go for a long time with no food while conserving energy as they wait for suitable prey including small bugs.

 Thus, the captive beardies may need supplements to match such nutritional supply – but you can give them salads and bugs.

 Further, you may simulate wild feeding by providing videos – this also enhances their physical and mental health.

 - As much as you want to give a calcium diet to your bearded dragon, you should avoid feeding them with oranges.

-The sweetness and acidity of oranges and other citrus fruits isn’t good for the health of your beardie.
+- The sweetness and acidity of oranges and other citrus fruits aren’t good for the health of your beardie.

 Therefore, you should feed them with alternative foods like kale, carrots, collard greens, and other leafy vegetables.